Vanguerieae: Ecology

 There is a wide range of flower sizes and fruit morphologies, suggesting different adaptations to pollination and dispersal.
 Most of the species are probably pollinated by insects, but it is suspected that at least some of the large-flowered species of Fadogia are bird-pollinated.
 The edibility of many fruits suggests that they are dispersed by animals.

-Almost 30% of the species within the tribe have a symbiosis with endophytic bacteria, which are found intercellularly within the leaves.
-The presence of these bacteria is consistent on a genus level and all species belong to the following 5 genera: Fadogia, Fadogiella, Globulostylis, Rytigynia, and Vangueria.
+Almost 30% of the species within the tribe have a symbiosis with endophytic bacteria, which are mostly found intercellularly within the leaves.
+The presence of such bacteria is consistent on a genus level and all species belong to the following 5 genera: Fadogia, Fadogiella, Globulostylis, Rytigynia, and Vangueria.
 The bacteria are identified as Burkholderia, which is a genus that is also found in the leaves of other Rubiaceae species.
+Bacterial leaf nodules were observed in Keetia nodulosa, although without microscopic and molecular confirmation for now.
 The hypothesis is that these endophytic bacteria provide chemical protection against insect herbivory.

 Uses

 Some species are consumed locally and fruits may be used as famine food.
 Examples are African medlar (Vangueria infausta) and Spanish tamarind (Vangueria madagascariensis), but the fruits of other Vangueria and Fadogia species are edible too.

-In West Africa, Vangueria agrestis (known under its old name Fadogia agrestis) is traditionally used as an aphrodisiac.
+In West Africa, Vangueria agrestis (known under its synonym Fadogia agrestis) is traditionally used as an aphrodisiac.
 It is known as bakin gagai (Hausa) or black aphrodisiac.

 Systematics

 Taxonomy

 The first genus of the tribe to be described was Canthium, containing the species C. coronatum (now Catunaregam spinosa in the Gardenieae tribe) and C. parviflorum (now C. coromandelicum).
 The second genus to be described was Psydrax, containing the species Psydrax dicoccos.
 Although the tribe is predominantly found in Africa, these first described species are Asiatic taxa.
 The first non-Asiatic taxa to be described were the genera Pyrostria and Vangueria, based on material collected on Western Indian Ocean islands.
 The first genus from continental Africa was Cuviera, with the species Cuviera acutiflora from Sierra Leone.
-Dumortier first mentioned a tribe Vanguerieae (as “Vaugnerieae”) attributed to Achille Richard and put the genera Hamelia, Evosmia, Mitchella, “Vaugneria” (Vangueria), and Nonatelia in it.
+Dumortier first mentioned a tribe Vanguerieae (as "Vaugnerieae") attributed to Achille Richard and put the genera Hamelia, Evosmia, Mitchella, "Vaugneria" (Vangueria), and Nonatelia in it.
 However, this circumscription of the tribe was far from correct, as Canthium and Cuviera were put in different tribes and Psydrax and Pyrostria were not even mentioned.
 Also, the only genus that actually belongs in the tribe is Vangueria; the other genera belong elsewhere.
 At that time, authors often used the number of locules as a character for delimiting groups, but this is problematic for Vanguerieae as both 2-locular (e.g. Canthium) and 5-locular (e.g. Vangueria) ovaries occur in the tribe.
 The first monograph of the tribe was performed by Walter Robyns in 1928 and a total of 17 genera were allocated to the tribe.
 Although 9 new genera were described, this work was not entirely complete, e.g. Canthium, Cuviera, and Pyrostria were not treated.
 Since then, several new genera have been described or made synonym and more taxonomic adjustments on genus level will probably still be necessary.